Performing arts education: Performing arts integration

 Integrating performing arts into educational experiences can help students learn other subjects, such as science, as well as help them develop various non-arts-based skills.
 As children grow, engaging them in performance arts can help them meet developmental milestones, including those for motor skills and psychosocial skills.
 For example, teachers can integrate performing arts and the discussion thereof into their classrooms to honor student self-expression.
 Bilingual youth can benefit from this type of arts integration because it offers them modes of communication that can respond more easily to their culture and language than text-based or test-based learning.
 Regardless of the language used, teachers have found that using performing arts in the classroom, such as improvisational drama, can help students process and prepare for non-arts-based life situations, including bullying.

-Performing arts integration out of schools

-Performing arts integration that empowers students in these ways doesn't only happen in schools; community organizations, such as the Beat Nation Collective in Canada, use hip hop performance to help students deepen their understanding of and broaden their experience with indigenous identity and language.